nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

 ## Functional Overview

-The Nuxeo application allows you to authenticate against a Nuxeo server, browse and search the Nuxeo repository In addition you can manage your favorite documents and access your shared/personal collections.
+The Nuxeo application allows you to authenticate against a Nuxeo server, browse and search the Nuxeo repository.
+In addition you can manage your favorite documents and access your shared/personal collections.
 It provides a menu giving access to all menu entries, except when you are browsing.

 ![]({{file name='mobile-menu.png'}} ?w=200,h=355,border=true)